 Queck’s family law team understands that one of your primary concerns is to protect your financial position and future security.
 We are able to help you draft creative and fair agreements concerning family property, and take into account your unique circumstances.
 We are ready to answer your questions, and prepare you as you move forward.
 Find out more about family property division by arranging a consultation with one of our family lawyers.

 The law in Alberta distinguishes between rights for married couples and the rights of cohabiting/common-law couples.
-Whether you are married or cohabiting, Queck Law Group has the knowledgeable expertise to advise you of your rights.
+Whether you are married or cohabiting, Queck Law Group has the requisite legal knowledge to advise you of your rights.
 If you have more questions or would like to find out more, arrange a consultation with one of our family lawyers.

 A Prenuptial Agreement or Marriage Contract usually deals with what will happen to property and other interests should there be a breakdown in a relationship.
 It can also deal with how these things will be handled during the marriage.
 A Prenuptial Agreement is usually made prior to couples marrying.
 Prenuptial Agreements typically are considered for the following reasons:

 - The main reason couples enter into a Prenuptial Agreement is to give themselves a level of certainty on how property is to be dealt with if the marriage terminates;

 - A Prenuptial Agreement can also deal with issues relating to spousal support (or alimony).

 - Some couples may also include in a Prenuptial Agreement such things as how finances are to be dealt with during the marriage etc.

 Usually, Prenuptial Agreements do not deal with issues relating to guardianship of children, parenting time, child support etc. The courts tend not to enforce such clauses in Prenuptial Agreements.
 It’s always best to be prepared, and at Queck, we draft prenuptial agreements so you can protect yourself and your rights in the event of divorce.